-While Winkfield largely framed her comments on the Black/White disparities because that’s the largest gap that continues to persist, she stressed that there are many others, such as geography, age extremes, and sexual orientation.
+While Winkfield largely framed her comments on Black/White disparities because that’s the largest gap that continues to persist, she stressed that there are many others, such as those related to geography, age extremes, and sexual orientation.

+“Hallelujah, we’re doing better!”
+But as people are living longer with cancer, they should also be living better.
+“We don’t just want them to survive it; we want them to survive it well,” she stressed.
 Focusing on just the outcomes may not be enough.
-Winkfield was interested in biological determinants in her early career, but she found out that the social determinants of health have a much bigger impact on patients.
-Those may sometimes seem intangible—access to care, sociocultural barriers, socioeconomic status—but they’re important, she said.
-If someone is trying to make ends meet, maybe they’re working 2 jobs to get food on the table, they are not thinking about their health care.
+Winkfield was interested in biological determinants in her early career, but she found out that the social determinants of health (SDOH) have a much bigger impact on patients.
+Those may sometimes seem

+“We’ve got to meet people where they are,” Winkfield declared.
+If someone is trying to make ends meet, perhaps working 2 jobs to get food on the table, they are likely not thinking about their health care.
 “These are structural barriers” and providers need to think about them, Winkfield said.